Stress Management Therapy

 Symptoms of Stress

 Stress appears in a variety of ways that differ from person to person.
-Some of the most common symptoms of early stress include increases in blood pressure, an increase in breathing rate, muscle tension, and a slowing of the metabolism.
+Some of the most common symptoms of early stress include increased blood pressure, increased breathing rate, muscle tension, and a slowing of the metabolism.
 As the stress continues, additional symptoms can manifest, including:

 • Headaches